These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE APPELLATION: VÉZELAY

-Vézelay is one of Burgundy’s most quietly compelling appellations — and one of the least understood.
-It sits in the Yonne département, about 15 kilometers from Chablis, in the foothills below the medieval hilltop town of the same name.
-The soils are Kimmeridgian limestone: the same formation of compressed marine fossils and clay-limestone that gives Chablis its renowned mineral character.
-The appellation was elevated to its own AC status in 2017 (previously sold as Bourgogne Vézelay), recognition of a terroir that serious producers and sommeliers had known about for years.
+AOC Vézelay sits in the Yonne département in the foothills below the medieval hilltop town of the same name.
+The soils are Kimmeridgian limestone: the same formation of compressed marine fossils and clay-limestone that gives its neighbor Chablis its renowned mineral character.
+The appellation was elevated to its own AOC status in 2017 (previously sold as Bourgogne Vézelay), recognition of a terroir that serious producers and sommeliers had known about for years.

 THE VINEYARD: LIEU-DIT ‘MERLUTTE’